-To reach the Strategic Roadmap, click on Roadmap within the Strategy section on the main navigation menu.
+To reach the Strategic Roadmap, click on Roadmap within the Roadmap section on the main navigation menu.

 Strategic Roadmap Components

 Your Strategic Roadmap contains the following Craft.io components:

 Objectives: These are typically intentionally broad and speak of the team’s long-term mission; for example, “Improve the user experience by addressing core product performance issues.”

 Key Results: Specific and actionable, Key Results reflect the actions you want to take to achieve your objective; for example, “Decrease average 1st page load time for United States users from 4.62 seconds in Feb 2022 to 500ms in August 2022”.

 Epics/Features: These are the deliverables that the development teams will eventually build, either in high resolution (Epics) or low resolution (Features).

 Tip: Feel free to change this terminology in your Workspace Settings at any time.

 Strategic Roadmap Views

 You can organize your roadmap via four different views, each allowing you to view your data through a different lens: Summary View, Epics/Features view and OKRs view.
 Switch between these views simply by toggling the options in the top toolbar.